lekhoi07/CS2840-Final-Project/README.md

 **visualize.py**: contains function definitions to create plots

 **script.R**: run this to convert Seurat object into a .h5ad file.
-Necessary for converting Wessel lab scRNA-seq data into a form that integrates easily with Python
+Necessary for converting Wessel lab scRNA-seq data into a form that integrates easily with Python.
+The dataset can be downloaded as an Seurat object in GEO under accession number GSE149221.